Opinion by David Stone

 Later, after I became an organizer, I got more coverage.
 A reporter drove me to a rally, so he could pick my brain on the way.
+And he got the story right, quotes and all, although he maneuvered through traffic as we talked.

 In those days, I had no complaint about accuracy or fairness.
 Balance wasn’t the rickety nonsense it is now.
 Responsibility mattered.